HardyEra/SaralShiksha/README.md

 Hello!
-If you are trying to run the project, download the files and start from 'custom.html'.
+If you are trying to run the project, download the files, run 'nmp i' in terminal and start from 'custom.html'.